m3dev/gokart/docs/task_on_kart.rst

 Dump csv with encoding
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can dump csv file by impementing `Task.output()` method as follows:
+You can dump csv file by implementing `Task.output()` method as follows:

 .. code:: python